moe123/abraxas/ReadMe.md

 a certain type of iterator.
 The design is an hybrid one, tacking advantages of existing builtin functions (not always, depends on performances, zero-copying / COW and what can be done in the most elegant way.
 The author choices control entirely the outcome of those; anyhow, this is transparent to the end-user).

-Unlike the `C++ STL`, for convenience, (as everything is handled at runtime) `Iterators` are in a exhausted state after use (avoiding explicit parameter copies or intrusive hidden offset resets).
+It should be noted that unlike the `C++ STL`, for convenience, (as everything is handled at runtime) `Iterators` are in a exhausted state after use (avoiding explicit parameter copies or intrusive hidden offset resets).
 Thus ; they can be reused ; @see `begin_p` or `end_p` (however, for well-known reasons, reusing `Inserters` is placed in the `undefined behavior` category ¯\\_(ツ)_/¯ ).